robogo83/data-analytics-power-bi-report549/README.md

 ### Stores Tooltip Page

 The last step was to create a new tooltip page in order to be able to see each store's year-to-date profit performance against the profit target only by hovering over over a store.
-The profit gauge visual was from the Stores Drillthrough Page was copied over and the visual tooltip was set to the Tooltip page just created.
-This was achieved by allowing the newly created page to be used as a tooltip in the Format pane and then use in the Tooltip of the visual.
+The profit gauge visual from the Stores Drillthrough Page was copied over and the page was set as a tooltip page.
+This allows the newly created page to be used as a tooltip.
+Finally, the Stores Map Page Tooltip was set to the newly created Tooltip page which got the final result of hovering over the stores and seeing the gauge visual.
 ### Final Results

 **Stores Map**